jc782/jc782.github.io/_posts/2020-05-19-Dithered-Sticker-Art.markdown

 This does something.
 But probably isn't the best we can do.
 ![ribble](/assets/images/algoart/nodither.png){:class="img-responsive"}

 Some research and I discovered the world of dithering.
-Back in the days of 8bit images (before the days of more memory and higher CPU speeds) there was a lot of research into this.
+Back in the days of 8-bit images (before the days of more memory and higher CPU speeds) there was a lot of research into this.
 The essence of it is to distribute the error to nearby pixels.

-Wikipedia has some pseudo code and I've added some comments
+Wikipedia has some pseudo-code and I've added some comments
 ```
 for each y from top to bottom do
     for each x from left to right do